 Rogers Park recently restored their gorgeous Miles of Murals and you can see the gorgeous artwork in person on a walking tour!
 The vibrant murals span about 14,000 square feet and follow alongside the CTA Red Line.

-The art installations started in 2007 as a community-based initiative and have continued to grow and evolve over the years.
+The art installations started in 2007 as a community-based initiative and have continued to grow and evolve over the years adding a significant amount of stunning street art spectacles to the array of murals already around Chicago.
 The impressive large-scale works have consisted of five block-long pieces, including seven viaducts, and one overpass in the past.

 This year, it’s getting even bigger with a full mile of murals commissioned to run along the CTA Red Line track– spanning from Estes Avenue to Pratt Boulevard along the Glenwood Avenue train line.
 The new project will result in 19 large-scale murals with ten block-long walls, seven viaduct walls, and two overpasses!